February 03, 2025

 Darrell Houston

-Mr Houston you have the uh good afternoon everyone um there are some clear things that I would like for everybody to consider when they go home tonight is that we all live in this community together and the one thing I want to point out to uh councilman Conwell to uh Griffin and the mayor and the rest of the council is the reason our city looks the way it looks as far as dapid and everything crumbling most of the houses that's undesirable in our communities are not owned by no residents in the city of Cleveland we have out of town investors investing in our communities but we don't have no guard rails to protect the citizens and the people that live in the city of Cleveland so I want you guys to come together and put some type of legislation together to stop all of these out ofate investors buying properties buildings and not taking care of them or not being held to landlord tenant responsibilities I think we can do a better job with that okay second thing I want to talk about and I'll throw this up to the mayor and blame hey I want you guys to sit down and really figure out what's going on with that water department and the utilities okay I'm asking y'all politely there's a serious issue in the city water department and there's a lot of business owners in this community that's ready to take action okay it is election time so I'm going tell everybody hey man come out with your best game and I'm going hold you to it that's each and every last one of y'all what you campaign on this year is what I'm going hold you to legally Mark Griffin I'll be dealing with you in a minute because I'm tired of ask for public records and I'm tired of y'all playing games with me my law person just got off a plane two weeks ago and I'mma Be begin to systematically break this trash down down here and I mean it I'm a clean house if you're doing something wrong you're not following policies and procedures I will be the person that's going to burn you and I'm promising you that all I want for my city is for my city to flourish we have an opportunity Cleveland the mayor councel everybody we have an opportunity to put something in front of this country that they follow we can put a blueprint for our residents from the city of Cleveland to the rest of the world y'all got opportunity to make this change man either y'all going to make it or y'all not and if you're a man and a woman and you have integrity and you don't feel like you can fulfill the job remove yourself that's all because these people voted for y'all we believe in y'all that's why y'all sitting here because we believe in y'all thank
+Okay second thing I want to talk about, and I'll throw this up to the mayor and blame him, I want you guys to sit down and really figure out what's going on with that water department and the utilities, okay.
+I'm asking y'all politely.
+There's a serious issue in the city water department and there's a lot of business owners in this community that's ready to take action, okay.
+It is election time, so I'm going tell everybody, hey man, come out with your best game and I'm going hold you to it.
+That's each and every last one of y'all.
+What you campaign on this year is what I'm going hold you to.
+Legally Mark Griffin I'll be dealing with you in a minute because I'm tired of asking for public records and I'm tired of y'all playing games with me.
+My law person just got off a plane two weeks ago and I'mma begin to systematically break this trash down here and I mean it.
+I'm a clean house if you're doing something wrong, you're not following policies and procedures, I will be the person that's going to burn you, and I'm promising you that all I want for my city is for my city to flourish.
+We have an opportunity, Cleveland, the mayor, Council, everybody.
+We have an opportunity to put something in front of this country that they follow.
+We can put a blueprint for our residents from the city of Cleveland to the rest of the world.
+Y'all got opportunity to make this change, man, either y'all going to make it or y'all, not and if you're a man and a woman and you have integrity and you don't feel like you can fulfill the job, remove yourself, that's all.
+Because these people voted for y'all.
+We believe in y'all/ That's why y'all sitting here because we believe in y'all.

 3:01 Permalink